bloominstituteoftechnology/Sorting/src/iterative_sorting/README.md

 ### Real-World Applications
 ***Bubble Sort*** is not ideal for many real-world applications.
 If a small element that _should_ be at the beginning of our array is originally located near the end, it will take a long time to move it into its correct position.

 However, it should be noted that if you perform **Bubble Sort** on an array that's already sorted, it will only require a single pass through the array, making its best-case performance linear.
-It's also very simple to implement and
+It's also very simple to implement.

 ### Your Task
 - Complete `bubble_sort()` in `iterative_sorting.py`.